imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `main.tsx` & `App.tsx`

 - `main.tsx`: The entry point of the application, responsible for rendering the App component into the DOM.
 - `App.tsx`: The root component.
 It sets up the ThemeProvider for light/dark mode and renders the main Navbar and ExperimentalLayout.
 Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.
 Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.
+Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.

 #### `store/`